baijuka/matzone_v1/TEST.md

 The user can send the site owner a message by filling in the contact form.

 Testing:
-1. Go to the contact page by clicking on 'About' and then on the 'contact' link in the navbar.
+1. Go to the contact page by clicking on the 'contact' link in the navbar.
 2. Confirm you are redirected to the contact page.
-3. Don't fill in the contact form and click 'Send'.
+3. Don't fill in the contact form and click 'Submit'.
 4. Confirm that a warning message appears.
-5. Fill in the contact form except for the full name and click the 'Send' button.
+5. Fill in the contact form except for the first name and click the 'Send' button.
 6. Confirm that a warning message appears.
-7. Repeat steps 5 and 6 for the email address, subject and message inputs.
+7. Repeat steps 5 and 6 for the last name, email address and message inputs.
 8. Fill in the complete contact form and click the 'Send' button.
-9. Confirm that a success toast appears with the message 'Your message was sent successfully!'.
+9. Confirm that a success toast appears with the message 'Your message has been sent, thank you for contacting us!'.
 10. Go to your email inbox and confirm a confirmation email was sent to your email address.
-11. Log in to the django admin of the site, go to Received contact forms and confirm the contact form was created.
+11. Log in to the django admin of the site, go to Contact table and confirm the contact form was created.

 Result:
 The user can send the site owner a message by filling in the contact form.